PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: First-Order Optimality Conditions for Particle Dynamics Models

 In this section we derive the system of PDEs that we need to solve in order to tackle the models \eqref{AdvDiff} and \eqref{AdvDiff_Linear}.
 In order to obtain first-order optimality conditions for \eqref{AdvDiff} and \eqref{AdvDiff_Linear}, we apply an \emph{optimize-then-discretize method}, meaning we derive appropriate conditions on the continuous level and then consider suitable discretization strategies.
 The alternative to this approach is the \emph{discretize-then-optimize} method, however we select the former in order to obtain numerical solutions that better reflect the solutions to the continuous first-order optimality conditions.
 We highlight that an area of active interest in the PDE-constrained optimization community is to construct discretization schemes such that the two approaches coincide (see \cite{CollisHeinkenschloss} for a fundamental example of a problem for which different results are obtained using the two methods).

-In order to break down the problem into its individual components, and for brevity of exposition, we initially consider the PDE-constrained optimization problem in its traditional form, i.e., without additional integral term $\nabla_r\cdot\mathcal{I}(\rho,\vec{w})$, or equivalently with $\kappa=0$.
-We briefly describe how the first-order optimality conditions are formed, for both flow control and source control problems with different boundary conditions, and refer to \cite{Troeltzsch}, for instance, for a rigorous justification of how such conditions are formed.
-To conclude the section, we summarize the first-order optimality conditions for all problems, with $\kappa\neq0$.
+Below we briefly describe how the first-order optimality conditions are formed using the formal Lagrange method, for both flow control and source control problems with different boundary conditions, and refer to \cite{Troeltzsch}, for instance, for a rigorous justification of how such conditions are formed.